"Where someone you know is taking care of your furry family"

 Do you provide after hours emergency care?

-For emergencies over the weekend and between 9pm and 7.30 am on weekdays, or if we cannot attend to your animal straight away, we request that you immediately contact one of the 24 hour emergency hospitals listed below.
+For emergencies outside of these hours, we recommend that you immediately contact one of the 24 hour emergency hospitals listed below.
 It may be critical to your pet’s health.

 - Symptoms of tick paralysis – vomiting, gagging, retching, unable to walk properly, difficulty breathing